-Key construction activities are summarized in Section 11.
+The schedule for the key construction activities is outlined in Section 11.

 16.4 Testing and Commissioning

 16.4.1 Testing

 Quality Control Testing

 Quality control/assurance and testing will be the responsibility of the Contractor.
 The Contractor has prepared a Quality Assurance/Quality Control Plan to ensure that the quality of the final Works meets the specifications and intent of the designers, including the 90-yr maintenance free service life.
 OPG, through the OR will audit the quality control and assurance program and the work for contractual compliance.
 OPG has maintained the right to engage independent testing agencies to assist in the quality audit.